woocommerce/woocommerce-subscriptions-importer-exporter/README.md

 # WooCommerce Subscriptions Importer

 ##Overview
-The WooCommerce Subscriptions CSV Import Suite allows you to easily import your subscriptions from a CSV file into your shop.
-This is particularly useful when migrating shops and importing from a different eCommerce platform, which may or may not use exactly the same fields as WooCommerce.
-Subscriptions are ordered and mapped to the existing or new users.
+The WooCommerce Subscriptions CSV Import Suite allows you to easily import your subscriptions from a CSV file into your WooCommerce Store.
+This is particularly useful when migrating stores and importing from a different eCommerce platform - which may or may not use exactly the same fields as WooCommerce.
+Subscriptions are ordered and mapped to existing or new users.
 The order item is mapped to existing subscription or variable subscription id’s.
-A total of 46 fields can set in the CSV giving you the most control over the import process, details below.
+A total of [BLANK] fields can set in the CSV giving you the utmost control over the import process.

 ## Before Installing
 Please note that it is not possible to move subscriptions created with PayPal to a store using a different URL to the store where the customer initially signed up for the subscription.
 This is not a limitation in WooCommerce Subscriptions, it is a limitation with PayPal and it’s IPN system.
 If you're interested in getting your customers to use a different payment method (we recommend stripe), then try using the Failed Payment approach explained here: http://docs.woothemes.com/document/subscriptions/customers-view/#section-3